dougsweetser/Q/docs/Blogs/Electromagnetism_and_gravity/electromagnetism_and_gravity.md

 gravitational source than the other.
 To figure out the metric tensor, one could send a photon from the lower box to the upper box and determine how much the photon was gravitationally redshifted.
 Thus one is using a photo to determine the gravitational field.
-A photon is an excitation of the eletromagnetic field.
+A photon is an excitation of the electromagnetic field.
-It seams odd to me that only the travelling photon can know about the change in the gravitational field and not the fields themselves.
+It seams odd to me that only the traveling photon can know about the change in the gravitational field and not the fields themselves.

 ## Big Consequences to Being a Little Different